gromacs/releng/docs/workflow.rst

    parameter.
 4. After the matrix build finishes, the workflow adds a link to the matrix build to the build summary page (while the build is running, the link can be found from the console log).

-The workflow script sets an environment variable ``URL_TO_POST`` to be used with Gerrit Trigger.
-This will contain the URL of the matrix build, unless there is a problem in the workflow itself, in which case it contains the URL of the workflow build.
-This makes it possible for the user to click on the link in Gerrit and get directly to the build that caused the failure.
-However, this does not currently work because of JENKINS-32692, so the workflow is not used in production.
+The build status of the matrix build is also propagated to the status of the workflow job.
+5. Also, as the last step in the workflow, it sets the URL to post back to Gerrit to point to the matrix build.
+This means that the presence of this launcher job is mostly invisible during normal usage.
+Only if the workflow itself fails before reaching this step, you actually see a link to the launcher job in Gerrit.

 Build & test release tarballs
 -----------------------------